erick3422/friendlyPlace/README.md

 you want to add any middlewares to your app, do that here.

 The `app` directory contains models and route files.
-Models are simply Mongoose models.
-To create your own, follow the patterns established in `app/models/example.js`.
+Models are simply Mongoose models..
 Route files are somewhat similar to controllers in Rails, but they cover more functionality, including serialization and deciding which HTTP verbs to accept and what to do with them.

-The `config` directory holds just `db.js`, which is where you specify the name and URL of your database.
+The `config` directory holds just `db.js`, which is where you specify the name and URL of my database.

 The `lib` directory is for code that will be used in other places in the application.
 The token authentication code is stored in `lib/auth.js`.
-The other files in `lib` deal with error handling. `custom_errors.js` is where all the different custom classes of errors are created.
-If you need some other kind of error message, you can add it here.
-There are also some functions defined here that are used elsewhere to check for errors. `lib/error_handler.js` is a function that will be used in all your `.catch`es.
+The other files in `lib` deal with error handling. `custom_errors.js` is where all the different custom classes of errors are created. `lib/error_handler.js` is a function that will be used in all your `.catch`es.
 It catches errors, and sets the response status code based on what type of error got thrown.

-You probably will only need to interact with files in `app/models`, `app/routes`, and `server.js`.
-You'll need to edit `db/config.js` just once, to change the name of your app.

 ## API

 Scripts are included in [`curl-scripts`](curl-scripts) to test built-in actions.
-Add your own scripts to test your custom API.
+My own scripts to test my custom API.

 ### Authentication